How to Avoid Student Debt: A 5-Step Guide

 If you do find yourself graduating with a crippling amount of debt, there still are ways to reduce your monthly payments, and in some cases, eliminate them altogether.
 The federal government will forgive federal student loans if the borrower works for at least ten years in a public service job in fields such as law enforcement, education, or nonprofit work.
 The government also has loan forgiveness programs specifically for teachers and those in military service.
 If you don’t qualify for federal student loan debt forgiveness, check with your state.
 Most states offer at least one type of loan forgiveness.

-Student loan consolidation, refinancing, and monthly payment plans also can make debt repayment more palatable.
+Student loan consolidation, refinancing, and monthly payment plans also can make paying back student loans more palatable.
 While staying out of debt in the first place always is the best option, plenty of financial options are available for reducing monthly student loan debt payments for those who find themselves over their heads in debt.